 What are Companion Diagnostics?

 A Companion Diagnostic (CDx) is a medical device, often an in vitro device, which provides information that is essential for the safe and effective use of a corresponding drug or biological product.
 It is usually part of personalized medicine or precision medicine.
 A Companion Diagnostic test assists a health care professional to determine whether a therapeutic product is beneficial to patients and will outweigh any potential serious side effects or risks.
-In other words, the right drug, for the right patient, at the right time in the right doses.
+In other words, it is a tool to provide the right drug for the correctt patient, at the right time and in the right doses.